Tag Archives: Easter

 IMG_8704

-It is not often that I look at a food and the most distinctive adjective I can come up with to describe its appearance “cheery,” but that is exactly what happened when I took a look at a plate of these delicious crepes wrapped around a soft pink filling of raspberries, ricotta, and cream cheese.
+It is not often that I look at a food and the most distinctive adjective I can come up with to describe its appearance is “cheery,” but that is exactly what happened when I took a look at a plate of these delicious crepes wrapped around a soft pink filling of raspberries, ricotta, and cream cheese.
 These blintzes, with their brunch-eaten-outside vibe and touches of fresh fruit, made me think of spring, and when enveloped in the sort of grayness that we in the PNW experience throughout the plodding months of the winter and beyond, a tasty little hint of spring is an especially cheery sight to behold.

 IMG_8710